dempe/blog/resources/posts/phantom-in-the-light.md

 - A diffraction grating allows the wavelengths of diffracted light to be *measured*.

 <x-shin
-    text="Notice the term &quot;diffracted&quot;, not &quot;refracted.&quot; Refracted light is light that is bent due to a change in speed when going from one medium to another such as a prism.<br>Diffracted light, on the other hande, is light that has been &quot;spread out&quot; by going through tiny slits (such as in a diffraction grating) or around obstacles.
+    text="Notice the term &quot;diffracted&quot;, not &quot;refracted.&quot; Refracted light is light that is bent due to a change in speed when going from one medium to another such as a prism.<br><br>Diffracted light, on the other hande, is light that has been &quot;spread out&quot; by going through tiny slits (such as in a diffraction grating) or around obstacles.
 When adjacent light rays are diffracted and sufficiently close together, they form an interference pattern." />

 <x-sho
     text="I thought the speed of light was constant?"/>

 <x-shin
-    text="The speed of light is constant.
-But it depends on the medium (glass, plastic, water, air, etc.) that it's traveling through. &quot;c&quot; in Einstein's equation refers to the speed of light in a vacuum.
-Light can and does change speed when going from one medium to another.
+    text="The speed of light is constant in a *vacuum*.
+However, through all other media (air, water, glass, etc.) light gradually slows down based on the medium's *refractive index*. [^6] So light can and does change speed when going from one medium to another.
 Moreover, it's precisely this change in speed that produces rainbows."/>

 <x-sho
-    text="Hmm...
-So if rainbows are refracted light, when I wear my rainbow shirt and people ask if I'm gay, I can just say, &quot;No, it's supposed to be <em>diffracted</em>, not refracted light! ...
-And also, yes.
-I'm gay.&quot; 😄🏳️‍🌈"/>
+    text="How does a change in speed produce rainbows?"/>

+<x-shin
+    text="Via a phenomenon called *dispersion*.
+A medium's refractive index actually varies based on *wavelength*.
+Shorter wavelengths (e.g., blue light) are slowed more than longer wavelengths (e.g., red light). [^7] The degree to which light bends (i.e., refracts) [^8] is based on its speed which is based on its refractive index which is based on its wavelength."/>

 <x-img
     src="../assets/img/diffraction_grating.svg"